Linuswidmer/master-thesis/writing/thesis/sections/methods.typ

 #import "../utils.typ": *

-= Method
+= Methods
 == Ethical Considerations and Pre-Registration
-Prior to data collection, ethical considerations were addressed regarding the use of a deceptive experimental manipulation and its potential to elicit negative emotional reactions.
+Prior to data collection, ethical considerations were addressed regarding the use of a deceptive experimental manipulation.
-To mitigate any persisting effects of this deception, the debriefing procedure adhered to established ethical guidelines for research involving deception, including dehoaxing, desensitization, justification of the deception, and an option to withdraw data #citeWithPrefix(prefix: "see", keys: <sommers2013forgoing>).
 Ethical approval for this study was granted by the Ethics Committee of the Department of Psychology at Humboldt University of Berlin.

 For transparency, the study's aims, hypotheses, methods, and data analytic plan were pre-registered on the Open Science Framework (https://osf.io/n6py4).
 Any deviations from the pre-registration are justified and reported in the relevant sections.

-== Participants
+== Sample and Recruitment
-An a priori power analysis indicated a required sample size of 229 participants (see Appendix ...).
+An a priori power analysis based on the effects of previous studies indicated a required sample size of 209 participants (see Appendix).
+To account for sample attrition, the final target sample size was chosen 10% higher at 229 participants.
 Eligibility criteria included self-identification as male, native-level proficiency in German, and a minimum age of 18 years.

-A total of 196 participants were recruited over a two-month period by distributing flyers in social spaces and through an online study exchange platform.
-In exchange for participation, 1€ was donated to a men's counseling organization.
+In exchange for participation, 1€ was donated to a public men's rights organization.
-#todo[mention here, that the study aimed to collect a more broad (i.e. non studentic/ non-academic) sample with the flyering ]

-Participants were excluded based on pre-registered criteria.
-First, 8 participants withdrew consent after debriefing.
-Of the remaining sample, 13 participants did not meet eligibility requirements (9 reported a gender other than male, 3 were under 18 years of age, and 1 reported insufficient German proficiency).
-Furthermore, 9 participants were excluded for expressing strong suspicion about the study's true purpose (open-text responses were independently coded, and participants who correctly identified the masculinity threat manipulation were excluded), 11 for completing fewer than 50% real words on the WFCT, and 1 for missing all items on the MMB scale.
-After applying these criteria, 42 participants were excluded in total, resulting in a final sample of $N = 154$ (no-threat condition: $n = 78$; threat condition: $n = 76$).

-Participants ranged in age from 18 to 69 years (#reportMeanAndSD(mean: 30.6, sd: 10.9)).
-The sample was predominantly highly educated: 80.5% held at least a general university entrance qualification (Abitur), and 60.4% had completed a university degree.

 == Procedure
 The procedure was adapted from #cite(<stanaland2021man>, form: "prose") and translated into German.
-After providing informed consent, participants were informed that the study concerned personality, motivation, and performance in men.
+As the deception of the true purpose of the study was crucial to the operationalization of the masculinity threat, the participants were informed that the study concerned with personality, motivation, and performance ("Persönlichkeit, Motivation & Leistung") in men.
-#todo[also mention the German original version: "Persönlichkeit, Motivation & Leistung"].
 They were also reminded that eligibility required identifying as male, native-level proficiency in German, and a minimum age of 18 years.

-In the first section, participants completed the Motivation for Masculine Behavior scale.
-#todo[Scale was presented as "Einstellungen zum Thema Männlichkeit.
-Items were presented in a randomized order"]
+After providing informed consent, participants completed the seven randomized items of the MMB scale, presented as a attitude towards masculinity ("Einstellungen zum Thema Männlichkeit)".

-Next, they were informed they would complete a Gender Knowledge Test, supposedly measuring knowledge in areas typically associated with men or women in society.
+Next, they were informed they would complete a test supposedly measuring knowledge in areas typically associated with men or women in society ("Geschlechtsspezifischer Wissenstest").
+The items of the GKT were presented in a fixed randomized order.
-#todo[Presented as "Geschlechtsspezifischer Wissenstest"]

 Upon completion, participants received either (a) threatening feedback indicating worse performance than the average man, or (b) non-threatening feedback indicating performance comparable to the average man.
 This feedback was not based on participants' actual responses but was randomly assigned by experimental condition.

-Following the feedback, participants completed the WFCT to assess aggressive and anxious cognition.
+Following the feedback, participants were instructed that they would compolete a test measuring their speed of thought ("Test zur Denkgeschwindigkeit").
+In reality, they completed the 20 items of the WFCT.
-For each item, they were instructed to complete a partial word by typing the missing first letter.
+They were instructed to complete each partial word by typing the complete word.
 Items were presented in randomized order, with a seven-second time limit per item to encourage spontaneous, intuitive responses.

 Participants then completed a demographic questionnaire.
 Afterward, they were asked whether they had any suspicions about the study's true purpose and, if so, were invited to describe them.
-As a manipulation check, all participants recalled the type of feedback they had received on the Gender Knowledge Test and provided a self-evaluation of their own gender knowledge.
+As a manipulation check, all participants recalled the type of feedback they had received on the GKT and provided a self-evaluation of their own gender knowledge.

 Upon completing all study components, participants received a full debriefing.
 This included an explanation of the study's true purpose and a clarification that the feedback provided during the Gender Knowledge Test was fabricated and randomly assigned.
 The rationale for the deception was explained, and participants were offered the option to withdraw their data.

 == Materials
-The experimental procedure was adapted from #cite(<stanaland2021man>, form: "prose").
-The Motivation for Masculine Behavior scale was taken from #cite(<stanaland2023masculinity>, form: "prose") Study 2, which uses a version of the scale that does not require a prior description of masculinity ideals.
-The Gender Knowledge Test was adapted from #cite(<valved2021gender>, form: "prose").
 MMB scale and the GKT were translated from English to German following the Translation, Review, Adjudication, Pretesting, and Documentation (TRAPD) protocol @harkness2010translation.
 Complete materials including all item wordings in both languages and documentation of the translation process are provided in the Appendix.

 === Motivation for Masculine Behavior
+The MMB scale was taken from #cite(<stanaland2023masculinity>, form: "prose") Study 2, which uses a version of the scale that does not require a prior description of masculinity ideals
-Nine items from the Motivation for Masculine Behavior scale were used to measure participants' motivation for enacting masculine behavior.
+It consists out of nine items to measure participants' motivation for enacting masculine behavior.
 Responses were recorded on a 7-point Likert scale ranging from 1 (_strongly disagree_) to 7 (_strongly agree_).
 The scale comprises two subscales: Pressured Motivation (5 items; e.g., "In general, I'm masculine because I want others' acceptance and approval") and Autonomous Motivation (4 items; e.g., "I enjoy being masculine").
 See #ref(<table:mmb-items>) for all items with German translations.